Boom method: Tajima pipette

 for several leading reagent manufacturers such as Hoffmann-La Roche, Life Technologies, ... and so on.

-After Tajima et al. was filed, similar applications such as have also been filed by other parties.
+After the Tajima et al. patent was filed, similar patent applications have also been filed by other parties.

 The Tajima pipette performs magnetic particle control method and procedure, which can separate magnetic particles combined with a target substance from the liquid by magnetic force and suspend them in a liquid.

 Configurations

 The pipette itself is an apparatus comprising following members (see Fig. 2).